 Using interviews with specialists, online reviews and personal experience, TODAY editors, writers and experts take care to recommend items we really like and hope you’ll enjoy!
 TODAY does have affiliate relationships with various online retailers.
 So, while every product is independently selected, if you buy something through our links, we may get a small share of the revenue.

 As effective as wiping by hand is, if you’re cleaning lots of panes, it can become a real pain in the biceps.
 For these larger jobs, Erin McDermott, communications specialist at Window Genie, a national home services franchise, recommends using a sponge, a rubber-edge squeegee, a microfiber cloth and a bucket of water with a few drops of dish detergent.

 Using the sponge, apply cleaning solution, giving an extra scrub to areas with built-up dirt.
 Remove water using the squeegee, taking care to wipe the blade after each stroke.
 This keeps the grime from building up and scratching the surface of the windows.
 Use a damp microfiber cloth to wipe up drips.

 Do not clean in direct sunlight or while the glass is hot.
 If the solution dries too quickly, it will actually cause streaking and leave behind a film that will attract dust and dirt.

 Clean your window screens when you clean your windows (twice a year or as needed).
 If not, the dirt on the screens will end up on your windows after the first rain.

 When cleaning windows that are high enough off the ground that a ladder is involved, there are a few safety points to keep in mind:

 - Stay alert — even on a step ladder.
-Most ladder-related injuries actually occur on step ladders that stand only three-to-six feet tall.
+Most ladder-related injuries actually occur on step ladders that stand only 3-to-6-feet tall.

 - Keep three points of contact with the ladder at all times —two feet and one hand.